He Say's, Nature Replies (A reflective poem)

 Bighorn sheep wonder undisturbed,

-doubts and fears thrown off,
+doubts and fears shrugged off,

-He says, “What’s next?”
+He says, “What comes next?”

 The wind whispers her intentions,